Contact us pages should be one of the most important pages of a website.

-Unfortunately, many businesses treat their contact page as an afterthought.
-They focus on their home page, blog and product pages, but forget to make sure their contact page is user friendly, optimised and strategically planned.
+Unfortunately, many businesses treat contact us pages as an afterthought.
+They focus on their home page, blog and product pages, but forget to make sure their contact page is user-friendly, optimised and strategically planned.

-This is a dangerous mistake to make since your contact page can help you bring in more customers and convert leads to sales if you use it the right way.
+This is a dangerous mistake to make since your contact us pages can help you bring in more customers and convert leads to sales if you use it the right way.
 Here are a few tips to help you make sure your contact page is working for your business.

 We’ve come to expect links to contact information in the main navigation and the footer of websites, so make it easier for your market to find your contact page by putting links here.
 But, don’t stop there.
 Also consider adding a link or even a contact form in a place where people won’t miss it, like on your sidebar for example.